Ezhamkulam: Culture

 Ezhamkulam is known for the ancient Ezhamkulam Devi Temple.
-It is famous for Garudan Thookkam, vazhipadu thookkam and Kettukazhcha that take place as a part of the annual Kumbha Bharani festival.
+It is famous for Garudan Thookkam, vazhipadu thookkam and Kettukazhcha that take place as a part of the annual Kumbha Bharani festival.Other cultural hubs include Crystal glass house and Crystal home.

 Demographics

-At the 2001 India census, Ezhamkulam had a population of 18,884 with 9,017 males and 9,867 females.
+At the 2011 India census, Ezhamkulam had a population of 18,655 with 8,728 males and 9,927 females.